-Although metformin increases the chance of ovulating, it may not improve pregnancy rates when compared with clomiphene-only treatment.
+Although metformin increases the chance of ovulating when administered to women who have failed to ovulate on clomiphene alone, it may not improve pregnancy rates when compared with clomiphene-only treatment.
 Therefore, adding metformin to clomiphene is not recommended for women with PCOS unless they have "pre-diabetes" or type 2 diabetes .
 Women should be attentive to the association of polycystic ovary disease and insulin resistance, particularly when the response to clomiphene citrate is unsuccessful.

 If a woman with anovulation does not become pregnant despite ovulating during three cycles of clomiphene, there may be other causes of infertility (eg, endometriosis, adhesions, male factors).
 If a complete infertility evaluation has not been done, it should be done at this point.
 (See "Patient information: Evaluation of the infertile couple (Beyond the Basics)".)

 Other infertility treatments may be recommended if clomiphene treatment is not successful; these include surgical treatment (to eliminate scar tissue or fibroids), ovulation induction with injectable gonadotropins, and/or in vitro fertilization.
 (See "Patient information: Infertility treatment with gonadotropins (Beyond the Basics)".)